 Instead of recording the X-rays as either passing right through the body or getting absorbed by the bone, this scanner records the exact energy levels of the x-rays as they strike each particle in your body.
 It then translates those measurements into various colors representing your bones, muscles, and other tissues.

 BETTER DIAGNOSTICS.
 While the flat black-and-white x-rays physicians presently use are generally enough for them to discover if the bone in your arm has a fracture, they reveal hardly anything about the tissue and muscle surrounding that bone.
 Medical professionals could utilize these new 3D x-rays to help detect problems in the bone and everything around it, too.

 ” This innovation sets the machine apart diagnostically since its small pixels and precise energy resolution mean that this new imaging tool is able to get images that no other imaging tool can achieve,” Phil Butler said in a CERN press release.

 TESTING AND MORE TESTING

 The MARS scanner is currently in use for a variety of research studies, including some focused on strokes and cancer.
 As Anthony Butler informed CERN, “In all of these studies, promising early results suggest that when spectral imaging is regularly used in clinics it will allow more precise diagnosis and personalization of treatment.”

-Next, the scientists plans to test out their scanner in a trial focused on orthopedic and rheumatology patients in New Zealand.
+Next, the scientists plan to test out their scanner in a trial focused on orthopedic and rheumatology patients in New Zealand.
 Even if all goes well with that trial, however, it could still be years before the gadget secures the regulatory approval it would require for its usage to become widespread.